Nia is a cardiac sonographer, growing artist, and writer who enjoys traveling and gaining experiences through living life to the fullest.

 Hospital Tech and Assistant Jobs

 It’s quite easy for a patient in a hospital to classify all the employees that come through the door as a nurse.
 They’re probably ill and really don’t care who’s in there as long as they get the medical attention they need.
 They most likely don’t know any better.
 All they figured was that they received extensive schooling for their career choice.
 However, there are many healthcare professions out there that only require a certification that can be obtained in a year or two.
 There are a number of medical careers that one can go into and make pretty decent money doing so.
-Here are a list medical professions that pay well without the need for medical school.
-They typically only require a two-year Associate's degree and certification.
+Here is a list of medical professions that pay well without the need for medical school.
+They typically only require a two-year associate's degree and certification.
 The salaries provided are the national average.

 Ten High-Paying Medical Jobs That Don't Need Medical School